ozanMSFT/pytorch-wiki/Writing-tests-in-PyTorch-1.8.md

 This is a lot to review at once.
 In practice writing an OpInfo is typically an iterative process where a simple OpInfo is written, and then the test suites will identify issues with the operator's specification and suggest changes.
 For example, if an OpInfo incorrectly states that an operator supports a dtype, like `torch.half`, then a test will fail and point out that the operator does not, in fact, support that dtype.
 The OpInfo can then be updated using this information.
 If you need help implementing an OpInfo then file an issue.

 OpInfos are used in two ways.
 First, test_ops.py tests common properties of every tensor operation.
-Second, tests like test_unary_ufuncs.py can use classes derived from OpInfo to test properties of a subset of the tensor operations.
+Second, tests like test_unary_ufuncs.py can use classes derived from OpInfo to create exemplar Tensors to test properties of a subset of the tensor operations.
 Understanding what test_ops.py tests is important when implementing a new tensor operator or updating an existing one so you know what additional tests, if any, are needed.
 Knowing how to write a test template that consumes OpInfos is interesting, but only directly useful if you plan to write a test template that runs on multiple tensor operators.

+### The `@ops` decorator

 test_ops.py has tests that use the `@ops` decorator.
-Like the `@dtypes` decorator, the `@ops` decorator is part of the device-generic test framework and instantiates variants of test templates.
+Like the `@dtypes` decorator, the `@ops` decorator is part of the device-generic test framework and instantiates variants of test templates based on an iterable of `OpInfo`s.
 For example:

 ```
 @ops(op_db)